Content last updated January 2023.

 At times, it may seem like the best way to deliver value to the business is to simply automate every process requested by a business user, either in the order they appear in your backlog (or ticketing queue) or based on political factors in your organization.
 This can lead to two related problems: building automations in a suboptimal order and building the wrong automations altogether.
 The first problem, poor prioritization, prevents high-value processes from getting implemented when they should, potentially slowing growth.
 The second problem, building the wrong automations, not only delays the delivery of high-value automations, it also leads to misspent time, unnecessary costs, and increased frustration among delivery teams.

-You can deliver greater alignment to business value through automation with KPIs and prioritization.
+You can deliver greater business value by focusing on KPIs and prioritization.

 Tools Relevant to Automated